carolina-mendes-almeida/MDEF/docs/term3/distributed.md

 **Learning Skills**
 *Skills that can be translated into something useful?*
+During our last day of distributed design exercises, we focused on a specific value and formed groups based on our preference.
+I was part of the Justice group with Jimena, Wen, Sami, and Amanda.
+Through our discussions, we concluded that justice is a fundamental value that provides structure and stability to all other values.
+It contributes to fairness, equality, well-being, community, and care.

 **Dynamics**
 *How was the dynamic inside the group?*
+Our group dynamic was very fluid as we decided to create a collage to represent our thoughts on the value of justice.
+We brainstormed how we related to the concept and how it applies to human and non-human groups in society.

 **Interactions**
-*Did the role I played influenced my opinion, in other words, how my bias influenced my positioning*
+*Did the role I played influenced my opinion, in other words, how my bias influenced my positioning* Absolutely!
+In this case, my bias played a positive role as we shared our experiences and feelings to reach a consensus on the concept of justice.
+The different perspectives and connections helped us articulate the value in more understandable and relatable terms, such as fairness or equality.
+For me, justice grounds us in reality while also allowing us to pursue emerging concepts like radical empathy and critical hope.
+Ultimately, it's about giving as much as you take and vice versa.